-*ALSC acknowledges and thanks Ellen Fader for her generous donation to the Spectrum Scholarship for the fifth year.
-Her contribution will support a student through the 2018-2019 school term and provide for a follow-up grant for a Spectrum Scholar alumnus entering the final semester of work in the Fall of 2018, including discretionary funds to use towards job interviews.
+*ALSC acknowledges and thanks Ellen Fader for her generous donation to the Spectrum Scholarship for the sixth year.
+Her contribution will support a student through the 2019-2020 school term.

 In 2010, ALSC expanded its commitment to the Spectrum Scholarship Program.
 As of 2018, ALSC sponsors two Spectrum Scholars each year through the Frederic G. Melcher Endowment.
 The ALSC Spectrum Scholar is awarded to a Spectrum applicant who expresses an interest in library service to children.
 Since its founding, Spectrum has provided more than 600 scholarships to qualified applicants enrolled in an ALA-accredited graduate program in library and information studies or an ALA-recognized NCATE School Library Media program.